 Skip to main content

 Over 300,000 dolphins, whales, and porpoises die each year after becoming entangled in active and ghost fishing gear.
-Marine Connection is committed to reducing these bycatch deaths.
+Marine Connection is committed to reducing these deaths.

 • More than 70% of the North Atlantic right whale population bear scars from previous fishing gear entanglements